 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term stay patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of autonomy with ADL's typically correlates with better rehabilitation services.
+Measures the percentage of short-term care residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
+Many in the industry argue this is a reasonable measure of a nursing home's rehabilitation performance.

 Scores for Cincinnati, OH